Logo close icon

 Entrepreneurs and small businesses start-ups are often thought of as the backbone of economies worldwide, while qualities such as innovation and creativity are becoming increasingly sought after by organisations that need employees who can respond to change in dynamic business environments.

-Why study MSc Innovation Management and Entrepreneurship at Middlesex University?
+Why choose Innovation Management and Entrepreneurship MSc at Middlesex?

-In a world that now comprises a very real and thriving 'enterprise culture', this course takes you through the entire process of concept, development and execution of starting a business.
-With entrepreneurship insights from specialist management disciplines you will develop practice based skills and knowledge in strategy and logistics, as well as an understanding of innovation networking from a behavioural perspective.
+With entrepreneurship insights from specialist management disciplines, you will develop practice-based skills and knowledge in strategy and marketing, as well as an understanding of innovation networking from a behavioural perspective.

 Find out more